-LEVEL ONE PROGRAM COMPETENCIES
+POST-DOCTORAL RESIDENCY LEVEL ONE PROGRAM COMPETENCIES

-- A. Integration of Science and Practice - 1.
-Scientific Foundations of Psychology and Professional Practice

-- Uses theoretical and research knowledge to conceptualize cases and form appropriate treatment goals - Models a commitment to educational and scholarly endeavors to keep current with research - Understands the biopsychosocial etiology of neuropsychological disorders, including psychological and psychoneuroimmunological factors - 2.
-Research and Program Evaluation Objectives: - Understands the importance of program evaluation to the practice of Health Service Psychology - Develops and implements a program evaluation and/or research project
+- A. Integration of Science and Practice - Scientific Foundations of Psychology and Professional Practice Objectives: Resident... - Uses theoretical and research knowledge to conceptualize cases and form appropriate treatment goals - Models a commitment to educational and scholarly endeavors to keep current with research - Understands the biopsychosocial etiology of psychological disorders, including psychoneuroimmunological factors - 2) Program Development/Evaluation

-- Demonstrates consideration of diversity factors when developing program evaluation project - Demonstrates competence in evaluating outcomes - Provides outcomes to colleagues and organizational leaders to improve program - B. Individual and Cultural Diversity - 1.
-Awareness of individual differences based on age, gender, gender identify, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status
+- Understands the importance of program development/evaluation to the practice of Health Service Psychology - Develops and implements program development/evaluation projects - Demonstrates consideration of diversity factors when developing program evaluation project - Demonstrates competence in evaluating outcomes - Provides outcomes to colleagues and organizational leaders to improve program - B. Individual and Cultural Diversity - Awareness of individual differences based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status

-- Independently monitors and applies knowledge of self and others as cultural beings, and the interaction as shaped by individual and cultural diversity of participants in assessment, treatment, research, consultation, and supervision - Demonstrates competence in building rapport with all patients taking into account issues of diversity - Demonstrates competence in knowing when to seek cultural consultation - Applies knowledge, skills, and attitudes and values regarding intersecting and complex dimensions of diversity - C. Ethical and Legal Standards - Ethical and Legal Standards, Policies, and Guidelines Objectives": Demonstrates command and understanding of the APA Ethical - Principles and Code of Conduct - Demonstrates understanding of state and federal laws and APA policies that apply to health service psychology - Independently and consistently integrates ethical and legal standards into all competencies - Understands and observes all Kaiser Permanente policies, regulations, and codes of conduct - Understands and adheres to all Kaiser Permanente Psychology Postdoctoral Residency policies as delineated in the Policy and Procedure Manual for the Neuropsychology Postdoctoral Residency Program.
+- Independently monitors and applies knowledge of self and others as cultural beings, and the interaction as shaped by individual and cultural diversity of participants in assessment, treatment, research, consultation, and supervision - Demonstrates competence in building rapport with all patients, taking into account issues of diversity - Demonstrates competence in knowing when to seek cultural consultation - Applies knowledge, skills, attitudes, and values regarding intersecting and complex dimensions of diversity - C. Ethical and Legal Standards - 1) Ethical and Legal Standards, Policies, and Guidelines

+- Demonstrates command and understanding of the APA Ethical Principles and Code of Conduct - Demonstrates understanding of state and federal laws and APA policies that apply to health service psychology - Independently and consistently integrates ethical and legal standards into all competencies - Understands and observes all Kaiser Permanente policies, regulations, and codes of conduct - Understands and adheres to all Kaiser Permanente postdoctoral residency policies as delineated in the Policy and Procedure Manual for Postdoctoral Residency Programs in Clinical Psychology

-LEVEL TWO COMPETENCIES
+POST-DOCTORAL RESIDENCY LEVEL TWO COMPETENCIES

-A. Professional Values, Attitudes, and Behaviors
+D. Professional Values, Attitudes, and Behaviors

-1. Professionalism
+Professionalism

-- Monitors and independently resolves clinical, organizational, and interpersonal situations by incorporating professional values and integrity - Independently accepts personal responsibility across settings and contexts - Independently acts to safeguard the welfare of others including patients and colleagues - Demonstrates self-reflection in the context of professional practice - Accurately assesses self in all competency domains - Actively self-monitors issues related to self-care - B. Communication and Interpersonal Skills - 1.
-Relates effectively and meaningfully with individuals, groups, and/or communities
+- Monitors and independently resolves clinical, organizational, and interpersonal situations by incorporating professional values and integrity - Independently accepts personal responsibility across settings and contexts - Independently acts to safeguard the welfare of others, patients as well as colleagues - Demonstrates self-reflection in the context of professional practice - Accurately assesses self in all competency domains - Actively self-monitors issues related to self-care

+E. Communication and Interpersonal Skills

+Relates effectively and meaningfully with individuals, groups and/or communities Objectives: Resident...

-- Develops and maintains productive and respectful relationships with clients, peers/colleagues, supervisors, and managers - Demonstrates skill in managing difficult communications and resolving conflict - Oral and written communications are informative, articulate, and succinct and demonstrate a thorough grasp of professional language and concepts - C. Interview and Assessment - 1.
-Clinical Interview/Intake Assessment
+- a.
+Develops and maintains productive and respectful relationships with clients, peers/colleagues, supervisors, and managers - b.
+Demonstrates skill in managing difficult communications and resolving conflict - Oral and written communications are informative, articulate, and succinct and demonstrate a thorough grasp of professional language and concepts

+F. Assessment

+1) Measurement, Psychometrics, and Diagnosis

-- Conducts comprehensive biopsychosocial intake assessments that inform treatment planning and appropriateness of testing - Develops a treatment battery and/or plan based on history obtained and record review - Identifies any key variables that could impact current presentation, participation (in treatment or testing), and/or risk - 2.
-Test Administration, Interpretation, and Diagnosis Objectives: - Understands the strengths and limitations of assessment instruments and diagnostic approaches - Understands that variables such as substance abuse, poor diet, lack of exercise, sleep problems, and other medical conditions can confound assessment results - Collaboratively selects and implements multiple methods of evaluation in ways that are responsive to and respectful of diversity - Utilizes case formulation and diagnosis for intervention planning in the context of human development and diversity - Interprets results and organizes the report to accurately answer the presenting question and gives specific recommendations to the referring provider - Conducts a comprehensible and constructive feedback interview with the patient, explaining result s and recommendations - D. Consultation and Interdisciplinary Systems - 1.
-Role of the Consultant and Application of Consultation Methods Objectives: - Demonstrates knowledge and awareness of leadership skills as a consultant and/or psychological liaison in interdisciplinary teams - Demonstrates knowledge and ability to select appropriate means of assessment/data gathering to answer referral question - Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations - 2.
-Interprofessional/Interdisciplinary Skills Objectives: - Knowledgeable and respectful of the differing worldviews, roles, professional standards, and contributions of other professionals - Demonstrates skills that support effective interdisciplinary team functioning - Participates in and initiates interdisciplinary collaboration directed toward shared goals - 3.
-Supervision and Mentorship Objectives:
+- Understands the strengths and limitations of assessment instruments and diagnostic approaches - Understands that variables such as substance abuse, poor diet, lack of exercise, sleep problems and other medical conditions can confound assessment results - Collaboratively selects and implements multiple methods of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, and groups - Utilizes case formulation and diagnosis for intervention planning in the context of human development and diversity - Interprets results and organizes the report to accurately answer the presenting question and gives specific recommendations to the referring provider - Conducts a comprehensible and constructive feedback interview with the patient, explaining results and recommendations